Insights

 In Vietnam, doing business is quite formal and will require a considerable amount of time.
 Successful deals usually require several meetings, which may span several months.
 So, it is important to plan ahead by sending a formal email or making a phone call as well as preparing a detailed agenda for the meeting.

 Furthermore, to avoid misunderstandings, it is best to have a local translator with you.
 If possible, make sure all documents are in both Vietnamese and English.
-The language barrier can potentially cause misunderstandings.
-It is important to be patient and clarify with interpreters before responding or answering questions.

 Learn more: Untapped services in Vietnam can guide businesses to uncharted territory of the Vietnamese economy.